 Where can I find out more about implementation?

-The Innovation and Technology Tarriff (ITT) has included mobile ECG devices for detection of AF for 2017/18, and AHSNs have been asked to manage the distribution and monitoring of use in their locality.
-For more information about distribution in the West of England, contact Dave Evans, Senior Quality Improvement Lead on firstname.lastname@example.org.
-You can also read the implementation toolkit.
+The Innovation and Technology Tarriff (ITT) included mobile ECG devices for detection of AF for 2017/18, and AHSNs managed the distribution in their locality.